 Experts in senior mobility and rehabilitative medicine have found a direct connection between the loss of mobility and a decrease in social interaction and senior group participation.

-Below, are a few power wheelchair-friendly suggestions to keep seniors with limited mobility independent and actively involved in their community.
+Here are a few power wheelchair-friendly ideas to keep seniors with limited mobility independent and actively involved in their community.

 Senior Activities, Hobbies and Games